 - 1 cup green peas

-Let’s start by roasting the eggplants.
+Let’s start by roasting the aubergine.
 It’s very easy to roast or bake them.
 Using a fork, poke some holes into the fruit.
-Eggplant has a lot of moisture and this allows for steam to escape as it bakes.
+It has a lot of moisture and this allows for steam to escape as it bakes.

-If using an oven bake the eggplant for about 1/2 hour at 400 degrees.
+If using an oven, bake it for about 1/2 hour at 400 degrees.
 Flip it once to allow even cooking.
-If roasting it on a barbecue, heat the barbecue to 400 degrees and keep it covered as the eggplant cooks.
+If roasting it on a barbecue, heat the barbecue to 400 degrees and keep it covered as it cooks.
 Keep an eye on it and flip it once, again to allow for even cooking.

 Once baked or roasted, allow it to cool down completely.
-As it cools, the eggplant will wrinkle and that’s what you want to see.
-It means the eggplant is well cooked inside.
+As it cools, the skin will wrinkle and that’s what you want to see.
+It means the vegetable is well cooked inside.
 Once cooled peel off the skin and chop off the head and discard.
-Using a fork, mash the eggplant and set it aside for later use.
-Sometimes the eggplant will ooze liquid as it cools.
+Using a fork, mash the pulp and set it aside for later use.
+Sometimes it will ooze liquid as it cools.
 Do not discard that liquid.
 It’s a good liquid that we can use in the curry.

 Chop your onion, garlic, ginger, and green chili finely.
 In a large pan, heat the oil, and add the whole cumin seeds.
 Allow them to pop for a couple of minutes.
 Add the onion, garlic, ginger, and green chili to the pan.
 Cook for about 4-5 minutes to allow the onions to soften.